 KHI Group technology was not limited to the supercharger.
 Advanced technological know-how shared from other group companies is found throughout the innovative engine and chassis designs.
-For example, the aerodynamic mirror stays that add stability for high-speed riding were designed with assistance from Kawasaki's Aerospace Company.
-This is only one of many examples, but such inter-company collaboration and the level of resultant technology poured into this model is the reason the Kawasaki River Mark\ is displayed prominently on the upper cowl.
+For example, the carbon-fibre upper and lower wings that add stability for riding in the ultra-high speed range were designed with assistance from Kawasaki's Aerospace Company.
+This is only one of many examples, but such intercompany collaboration and the level of resultant technology poured into this model is the reason the Kawasaki River Mark is displayed prominently on the upper cowl.

-\The Kawasaki River Mark is a long-time symbol of the KHI Group dating back to the 1870s.
+The Kawasaki River Mark is a long-time symbol of the KHI Group dating back to the 1870s.
 As a policy, its use on products is rare and limited to models with historical significance.
-But for the Ninja H2 permission to use this symbol was granted.
+But for the Ninja H2R permission to use this symbol was granted.

 When it came time to name this model, using "Ninja"-a name synonymous with Kawasaki performance and shared by many legendary models over the years-was an obvious choice.
-But it is also named for another epochmaking model: the "H2" (also known as the 750SS Mach IV), powered by a 2-stroke 748 cm Triple, had an intense acceleration that made it a worldwide sensation.
+But it is also named for another epochmaking model: the "H2" (also known as the 750SS Mach IV), powered by a 2-stroke 748 cm3 Triple, had an intense acceleration that made it a worldwide sensation.
 For a model that delivers supersport-level handling coupled with the kind of acceleration no rider has experienced before, we can think of no better name.

-With the Ninja H2, Kawasaki is once again ready to unleash a new sensation upon the world.
+With the Ninja H2R, Kawasaki is once again ready to unleash a new sensation upon the world.